chickaroo/genereporter/docs/source/samplepipeline.rst

-Sample (Patient) Level Analysis
+Sample Pipeline API
 --------------------------------

-SamplePipeline is a pipeline for analysis and visualization of the GOI's expression across the samples in the current VEO-IBD dataset.
+SamplePipeline is a pipeline for analysis and visualization of the GOI's expression across the samples in the current dataset.
+See the :doc:`Sample_Example` for a detailed example of how to use it.

 .. autoclass:: sample_pipeline.SamplePipeline